-- 5.4.2 If the reels are not damaged: - 5.4.2.1 The surface of a video tape can become coated with contaminants if exposed to situations such as smoke or immersion in water.
-If the video tape is exposed to these types of damage, clean the tape at this time. - 5.5 Determine if the tape is broken. - 5.5.1 If broken: - 5.5.1.1 Cut away any jagged or stretched pieces of tape around the portion of the tape to be spliced. - 5.5.1.2 Splice the tape together using adhesive tape on the side opposite the video information. - 5.6 Place the reels into the original housing or the replacement housing if it was determined previously that the housing must be replaced. - 5.7 If the housing was replaced, label the replacement housing using permanent marker as provided in the Laboratory Procedure for Evidence Management. - 5.8 If a write protection feature is available, it shall be enabled at this time. - 5.9 The tape shall be retensioned before playback.
-This is accomplished by fast-forwarding and rewinding the tape one full time. - 5.10 If the damage to the tape is considered significant based on the analyst's training and experience, the video shall be duplicated the first time it is played back in order to preserve the video evidence in the event the original tape fails.
-Refer to the Video Duplication and Conversion Procedure for more information. - 5.11 Identifying marks shall be placed on the evidence itself.
-Avoid placing identifying marks on removable labels present on the evidence. - 5.12 If no native write protection feature exists, a read-only playback device may be used. - 5.13 Standards and Controls N/A - 5.14 Calibrations N/A - 5.15 Maintenance N/A - 5.16 Sampling -N/A - 5.17 Calculations N/A - 5.18 Uncertainty of Measurement N/A
+5.5 Determine if the tape is broken.

+5.5.1 If broken:

+- 5.5.1.1 Cut away any jagged or stretched pieces of tape around the portion of the tape to be spliced. - 5.5.1.2 Splice the tape together using adhesive tape on the side opposite the audio and/or video information. - 5.6 Place the reels into the original housing or the replacement housing if it was determined previously that the housing needed to be replaced. - 5.7 If the housing was replaced, label the replacement housing using permanent marker in accordance with the Laboratory Procedure for Evidence Management. - 5.8 If a write protection feature is available, enable it at this time. - 5.9 The tape shall be re-tensioned before playback.
+This is accomplished by fast-forwarding and rewinding the tape one full time. - 5.10 If the damage to the tape was significant, the media shall be duplicated the first time it is played in order to preserve the evidence in the event the original tape fails.
+Refer to the Digital/Latent Evidence Section Audio Duplication and Conversion Procedure for more information. - 5.11 Identifying markings shall be placed on the evidence if possible.
+Avoid placing identifying markings on removable labels present on the evidence. - 5.12 If no native write protection feature exists, a read-only playback device may be used, if available. - 5.13 Standards and Controls N/A - 5.14 Calibrations N/A - 5.15 Maintenance N/A - 5.16 Sampling N/A - 5.17 Calculations N/A - 5.18 Uncertainty of Measurement N/A - 6.0 Limitations Failure to repair physical audio evidence correctly could result in further damage to the evidence or the equipment used for playback.
-- Version 2 Effective Date: 10/31/2013

-- 6.0 Limitations - Failure to repair the physical video evidence correctly could result in further damage to the evidence or the equipment used for playback.

-- 7.0 Safety - N/A
+7.0 Safety - N/A

-- 8.0 References
+8.0 References

-- Laboratory Evidence Management Procedure

-- Video Duplication and Conversion Procedure
+- Laboratory Evidence Management Procedure - Audio Duplication and Conversion Procedure

-- 9.0 Records - N/A
+9.0 Records - N/A

-- 10.0 Attachments -N/A
+10.0 Attachments - N/A